kshutkin/slimlib/store/README.md

 ####  `createStoreFactory(notifyAfterCreation: boolean)`

 The only exported function.
-It returns createStore factory (see next) which notifies innidiately after creating store if `notifyAfterCreation` is truethy.
+It returns createStore factory (see next) which notifies immediately after creating store if `notifyAfterCreation` is truthy.

 #### `createStore<T>(initialState: T): [T, Store<T>, () => void]`

 Store factory function that takes initial state and returns proxy object, store and function to notify subscribers.
-Proxy object ment to be left for actions implementations, store is for subscription for changes and notification only for some edge cases when original object have been changed and listeners have to be notified.
+Proxy object meant to be left for actions implementations, store is for subscription for changes and notification only for some edge cases when an original object has been changed and listeners have to be notified.

 #### `unwrapValue(value: T): T`

-Unwraps potential proxy object and returns plain object if possible or value itself.
+Unwraps a potential proxy object and returns a plain object if possible or value itself.

 #### `Store<T>`